edgarfgp/devconflicts.com/content/posts/seeit-sayit-sortit.md

 So in this post, I wanted to play with this phrase and encourage you to do the same but for F#.

 ## Introduction
-In this post, I will show you that contributing to the F# compiler is not difficult, You might be thinking you need to be an expert and know a lot of low-level concepts, while this is true if you want to work on a specific feature, the reality is that there are multiple areas where you can start without previous experience:
+In this post, I will show you that contributing to the F# compiler is not difficult, You might be thinking you need to be an expert and know a lot of low-level concepts, while this is true if you want to work on a specific feature, the reality is that there are multiple areas where you can start without previous experience ie [good first issues](https://github.com/dotnet/fsharp/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+label%3A%22help+wanted%22):
 - Fixing typos
 - IDE's quick fixes
 - Simply adding more testing to existing features